Slate Digital Infinity EQ Blog Cover Image

 Slate Digital Infinity EQ Review

-There is a lot to say about the Slate Digital Infinity EQ.
+The Slate Digital Infinity EQ is an advanced modern equalizer that is designed to make the music production process easier.
 In this section, we are going to go over the band types and how to create them, it's mid/side option, and some other great features this equalizer has to offer.
 After reading this passage, you will know whether or not to add this EQ to your collection.
 Let's dig in!

 EQ Band Creation & Type